-At the Weitz Firm, we know that medication mistakes are much more common than people realize and that they injure and kill thousands of people in this country each year.
+At The Weitz Firm, LLC, we know that medication mistakes are much more common than people realize and that they injure and kill thousands of people in this country each year.
 If you need a medication error attorney in Philadelphia, contact us today.

 When the patient received the medication, they were undergoing a routine full body scan which is done in a tube-like machine.
 They were prescribed Versed, an anti-anxiety medication that can be used for claustrophobia during a procedure like this.
 The nurse could not find Versed when she went to the electronic prescribing cabinet, so she unlocked the cabinet with more powerful medicines and grabbed the first medication that started with “VE.”